yu-hao-Li/spin-glass-model-of-in-context-learning/README.md

 The code used to generate the data and plot for each figure in the paper, is placed in the folder corresponding to the figure number.

+Some data files named `fig-1/data/J1.npy` and `fig-1/data/J2.npy` are not included in the repository, because they're too big.
+Therefore, it is necessary to run `data.py` to regenerate the data before running `plot.py` in `fig-1`

 **Requirements**

 - python 3.12.9